• Art magazine

 If you are interested in minimalism, you should focus on simplifying your life and freeing yourself from unnecessary things.
 Minimalism can help them concentrate on the essentials and to lead a more fulfilling life.

 Statistics are circulating in the media, which are often noticed without a view.
-One of these statistics refers to the possession of an average citizen.
-"10,000 things" is often mentioned on the Internet, which is said to have an average European.
+One of these statistics refers to the possession of an average citizen. " 10,000 things" is often mentioned on the Internet, which is said to have an average European.
 However, it is not necessary to own so many objects.
 Nevertheless, each of us has accumulated a similar amount on average.
-According to alleged information from the Federal Statistical Office, each average German has around 10,000 things ( Tagesschau ) .
+According to alleged information from the Statistical Federal Office, each average German has around 10,000 things ( Tagesschau ) .

 We were amazed at the research of the standard for this statistics: